Passing either the biology department’s comprehensive examination or the GRE Subject Test in Biology is required of all biology majors to graduate.

 The GRE is given several times each year, but only on certain dates is the exam conducted on this campus.
 Details and application forms may be obtained on-line from the Career Development Center website or at 31 Frye Street.
 Students should list Bates College on their registration form when they sign up to take the exam.

 The GRE now offers an advanced test in Biochemistry, Cell, and Molecular Biology.
 Interested students should inquire from members of the Department whether this exam would be useful for graduate admissions.
 This exam does not, however, serve as a substitute for the Biology Test as a requirement for the major.

-TAKE NOTE: All of the GRE dates are shifted earlier this year (fall 2013).
-The registration deadline has passed for the September test date and is 9/13 for the October test date.
-Late registration (for an extra fee) for the October test date is September 20.
-A possible last chance GRE test date is April 5, but this is recommended only for those who have trouble passing one or more of the other test opportunities, because scores from the April date might not arrive in time for graduation.
+TAKE NOTE: Late registration (for an extra fee) for the September test date is August 29th and for the October test date is September 26th.
+A possible last chance GRE test date is April 18th, but this is recommended only for those who have trouble passing one or more of the other test opportunities, because scores from the April date might not arrive in time for graduation.
 Regardless of when you take the GRE, we recommend that you designate Bates as a recipient for GRE test scores to insure that we receive confirmation of your score.